TheJJ/ceph-balancer/README.md

 That way big servers/racks/datacenters/... get more data than small ones, but the relative amount is the same.

 In theory, each OSD should thus be filled exactly the same relative amount, all are e.g. 30% full.
-In practice, not so much.
+In practice, not so much:

-The cluster that was the motivation to create this has devices (same device class, weighted at 1.0) ranging from 55% to 80%.
+The cluster, which was the motivation to create this balancer, has devices (same device class, weighted at 1.0) ranging from 55% to 80% size utilization.

-The reason is this: The cluster has many pools (at time of writing 37), OSD sizes vary from 1T to 14T, 4 to 40 OSDs per server.
+The reason is this: The cluster has many pools (at time of writing 46), OSD sizes vary from 1T to 14T, 4 to 40 OSDs per server.
 And the `mgr balancer` can't handle this.